alexroan/chuff/README.md

 ## Gas Comparison

-Gas comparisons between the Huff implementation and native Solidity checked math can be found in the test files.
+Gas comparison tests between the Huff implementation and native Solidity checked math can be found in the [test files](https://github.com/alexroan/huff-math/tree/master/test).
 The naming convention for these comparisons are:

 ```
 function test<function_name>Gas[Huff/Solidity]() public {...}
 ```

+Results can be found in [.gas-snapshot](https://github.com/alexroan/huff-math/blob/master/.gas-snapshot) in the repo root.

 ## Testing